Nublord33/Comick-CLient/README.md

 there are 2 branches(for now)
-the main bracnh is the userscript  you can download it and use it at: https://greasyfork.org/en/scripts/531623-comick-client the extension branch is the chrome extension to use it download this repo adn follow this guide https://www.youtube.com/watch?v=xiT8c8M1OIw
+the main bracnh is the userscript  you can download it and use it at: https://greasyfork.org/en/scripts/531623-comick-client the branch titled 'extension' is the chrome extension to use it download this repo and follow this guide https://www.youtube.com/watch?v=xiT8c8M1OIw

 ### Manditory Roadmap
 - [ ] More efficient styling